dojo/docs/dijit/index.rst

     * :ref:`dijit.form.ValidationTextBox <dijit/form/ValidationTextBox>`

-      A class for textbox widgets with the ability to validate content of various types and provide user feedback.
+      A class for textbox widgets with the ability to validate various types of content and to provide user feedback.

   * Select Type Widgets